scaleflex/js-cloudimage-responsive/README.md

 ## <a name="lazy_loading"></a> Lazy Loading

 Lazy loading is not included into js-cloudimage-responsive by default.
-There are a few great libraries to do it.
+If you (#lazy_loading) enable lazy loading in the configuration

 The example below uses [lazysizes](https://github.com/aFarkas/lazysizes) library using Intersection Observer API.